UniMath/agda-unimath/src/order-theory/least-upper-bounds-large-posets.lagda.md

 ## Definitions

-### The predicate on large-posets of being a least upper bound of a family of elements
+### The predicate on large posets of being a least upper bound of a family of elements

 ```agda
 module _